Why do I keep testing VPNs?

 And if you’re still on the fence about making a decision, there’s the 30-days money-back guarantee in case you change your mind.

 Or grab the 3 days free trial.
+Before you do, make sure you check out our VPN beginner’s guide.

 Do keep in mind that if you pick the free trial, you are not entitled to the 30 days money back policy.